LinowskiD/seg7_display_driver_lib/README.md

 ## Global requirements

 * REQ_SEG_0010: System clock value shall be passed as a generic to the module, so that it can be used in the internal calculations.
+* REQ_SEG_0020: Reset shall be asynchronous.
+During reset all registers shall be filled with zeroes.

 ## counter_lib